tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

   return () => {
     console.log('End of render transaction scheduled');

-    // Must wait until all transitions complete to know for sure that the
-    // render action has completed.
-    transaction.onceEnded(() => {
+    // Will fire once the transaction has fully ended. transaction.onceEnded(() => {
       console.log('End of render transaction completed');
     });